 In December 2016, Feltz switched gears a bit and headed to Jose Andres’ cutting-edge restaurant, minibar, as a chef de partie.
 Six months later, Feltz went to Copenhagen to stage at Amass, a restaurant known for its commitment to sustainability and sourcing its ingredients locally, including from its own garden and greenhouse.
 Three months later, Feltz returned to minibar as sous chef.
 In that position, he was responsible for directing dinner service at the 12-seat chef’s counter and writing menus in conjunction with the head chef.
 He worked closely with the research and develoment team to create new dishes and oversaw the restaurant’s lauded non-alcholic beverage pairing.
 “There is so much thought and analysis that goes into every step of the meal at minibar, from the way the experience feels as you enter to the sequence in which bites are arranged to enjoy in just the exact order,” says Feltz.
 “Being given the encouragement to overthink, analyze, and tweak things constantly opened up a whole new world for me.”

 Feltz had been a fan of chef John Shields for many years prior to cooking with him in 2018 when minibar hosted Smyth and SingleThread for a Michelin-sponsored dinner series.
 When the opportunity presented itself for Feltz to join Shields and his team at his two Michelin-starred restaurant in Chicago, he didn’t hesitate.
-In his new position as Head Chef, Luke is looking forward to working alongside Shields, exploring the restaurant’s exclusive relationship with The Farm, and continuing his culinary journey.
+In his new position as Head Chef, Luke is looking forward to working alongside Shields and continuing his culinary journey.
 “In my view, if I am not trying to change something for the better every day, then I am not doing my job properly,” he says.